 2. Animal waste from factory farms has been known to leak into local water supplies, spreading harmful bacteria to those who live nearby.

 Livestock produce fecal waste – and at the current levels of livestock production in the developed world, there is a lot of feces to deal with.
 Livestock waste, known in its solid form as manure, or, when mixed with water, as “slurry,” is typically either left in large open-air lakes called “slurry pits,” or spread onto fields as fertilizer.
-While slurry is not in itself a problem, and using animal waste as fertilizer can be an efficient food-production practice, multiple studies have confirmed that bacteria and other contaminants from this waste often makes its way into the local water supply, posing a potential danger to nearby residents.
+While the existence of slurry if not itself a problem, and using animal waste as fertilizer can be an efficient food-production practice, bacteria and other contaminants from this waste often makes their way into the local water supply, posing significant health risks to nearby residents.

 3. Animal products have a significantly higher water footprint than their plant-based equivalents.